Apple Music vs iTunes: Which Is Right for You?

 Head to head comparison between iTunes Match and Apple Music, including differences and similarities to help you sort out which service suits you better.

-Then came Apple Music in 2015, which shifted the focus from owning music to streaming it.
-Instead of buying songs one by one, Apple Music offers a subscription service where you can access over 100 million songs, curated playlists, radio stations, and personalized recommendations.
-It's available on almost all Apple devices, including iPhones, iPads, and Macs running macOS Catalina or later.
-You can also use it on Android and Windows devices.
+Apple Music is a streaming service with millions of songs available on demand.
+Launched in 2015, it shifted the focus from owning music to streaming it.
+Instead of buying songs individually, you subscribe to access over 100 million songs, curated playlists, radio stations, and personalized recommendations.
+It works across almost all Apple devices, including iPhones, iPads, Macs, Apple Watch, HomePod, as well as Android and Windows.

 Part 2.
 Key Differences Between Apple Music and iTunes